kastorp73/Voronoi-Tool/README.md

   - **Voxelize**: Snaps the generated diagram to a grid, creating a pixelated effect.
   - **Cull Redundant**: Intelligently removes points that are fully surrounded by neighbors of the same material, optimizing the diagram.
 - **History Management**: Unlimited undo and redo capabilities for worry-free editing.
-- **Custom Materials**: Assign up to 8 different materials (colors) to points to create distinct regions.
+- **Role-Based Materials**: Assign materials for "External", "Border", and "Internal" roles to automatically color generated shapes and streamline manual editing.
 - **Import & Export**: Save your work as a JSON file and load it back in later.

 ## How to Use